multiformats/multibase/README.md

 > Given binary data d encoded into text s, what base b was used to encode it?

-To answer this question, a binary prefix `bp` is added to `d` that renders (upon b-encoding) as a one-character (or in the case of non-ASCII text like the emoji alphabet, one-symbol) prefix, `sp`.
+To answer this question, a binary prefix `dp` is added to `d` that renders (upon b-encoding) as a one-character (or in the case of non-ASCII text like the Unicode emoji alphabet, a one-symbol) prefix, `sp`.
 This prefix `sp` is the "code" that makes `b` visible in `s`.
-For most entries, `bp` is a single byte in UTF-8, but in the case of the emoji alphabet, UTF-16 is required to achieve a single-byte binary prefix.
+For most entries, `dp` is a single byte in UTF-8, but in the case of the emoji alphabet, the single-byte property may only be present in other encodings.

 ## Table of Contents